aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 * Add a permission to the lambda to allow the AWS IoT to invoke the function.
 For adding the permissions we need the topic rule arn and will store it into a shell variable

-		# get you AWS account id
+		# get your AWS account id
 		ACCOUNT_ID=$(aws sts get-caller-identity | jq -r '.Account')

 		# verify that the variable has been set